bgando/functionalJS/underscore/underscoreExercises.md

  1. Rewrite your triple-nested add function from the closure exercise using _.partial.

- 1. Use _.filter to return all strings in an array that start with the letter 'Z'
+ 1. Use _.filter to return all strings in an array that start with the letter 'Z'.

  1. Use _.where on your farm animals from the lecture slides to return all animals who contain the value 3 at the property name space.